GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 <p><small><a href="#">Back to top</a></small></p>

-Responses
+#### Responses

 HTTP Status Code | Response Type | Reason  | Description
 -----------------|---------------|---------|------------
 201 | string | Report was successfully created | As described below

 The API will return HTTP Status code 201 if the report is saved successfully.
 If the request passes all validations, then the report is saved in Submitted status.
-If any validations fail, then the report is saved in Draft status and the validation error messages are sent back as a part of the response body. see [Specific Error Messages](#specific-error-messages) for more information about validation errors.
+If any validations fail, then the report is saved in Draft status and the validation error messages are sent back as a part of the response body. see [Validation Failure Error Messages](#validation-failure-error-messages) for more information about validation errors.

 The API will return other HTTP Status codes in case of any other errors and the report will not be saved.
 Refer to the [General Error Messages](#general-error-messages) for specific details.

-Examples
+#### Examples

 <details>
 <summary>Example: Submit FFATA Grant Subaward Report for multiple awards and multiple subawards</summary>